Your Android’s Wi-Fi won’t turn on? Follow these Quick Steps

 It may sound like magic, but all you need to do is unplug your phone’s power cord, wait 10 seconds, and then plug it back in.
-If you still don’t have Wi-Fi, try power cycling your phone.
-Keep in mind that this procedure does erase everything from the phone, so back up your contacts, apps, and anything else you want to keep before you do this.
+If you still don’t have Wi-Fi, try shutting down and restarting your phone.

-Use the power on/off button to cycle the device off and then back on.
-If the issue is still present, repeat the steps above.
-If the device still doesn’t turn on, you have a faulty battery.
-You’ll need to remove the battery, clean the contacts, and replace it.
+Use the power on/off button to switch the device off and then back on.
+If the issue is still present, try performing a network reset.
+If the device still doesn’t turn on, you have may have a faulty wifi modem.
+Read on the next heading for more info on that.

 A hardware issue in your phone can cause it to not turn on when connected to Wi-Fi.
-You may be experiencing this issue if your phone doesn’t turn on when you turn on your phone’s Wi-Fi, or if the Wi-Fi will not turn on at all.
 This is usually caused by a hardware issue with the Wi-Fi module in your phone.

 While we are on the topic of the mobile, the Wi-Fi issue the phone is plagued with is becoming a common problem.
 Though the issue is solved by rebooting the phone, most people don’t have that much time to do so.
 Some reports claim that the problem could be related to the new Android 9 Pie update, but we don’t know for certain.
 For more help, contact the Support forum of your brand.

 Some technical issues are easy to fix, while others are especially complex and require the help of a professional.
 The Wi-Fi connection issue is a fairly complex problem, though, and it can be difficult to diagnose.
 It can involve several different components, including the phone’s hardware, software, and Wi-Fi signal, and it can become very involved.
 So, it’s recommended that you visit your nearest service centre to get your phone’s wifi fixed.